Witiko/doctoral-thesis/main.md

 - In Section \ref{sec:formal-concept-analysis-with-quantized-token-embeddings},
-  I will show that quantizing the Word2Vec language model makes it possible to determine hyperonymy and hyponymy relations between tokens.
+  I will show that quantizing the Word2Vec language model makes it possible to determine type-of relations between tokens.

 - In Section \ref{sec:position-independent-token-embeddings-interpretability},
   I will show that the fastText positional language model makes it possible to